kyma-project/community/docs/guidelines/content-guidelines/02-style-and-terminology.md

 While writing Kyma documentation, use semi-formal style and imperative mood.
 The imperative mood tells the reader directly to do something.
 Use the imperative mood to write instructional documentation such as procedures and tutorials.
 Other moods can imply optional behavior.

-Avoid click-level instructions unless the UI is confusing.
+> **TIP:** If possible, avoid click-level instructions.
 Readers of Kyma documentation are typically fairly tech-savvy.
 Avoid using unnecessary words such as "please" or "remember".
 If there's just one way to do something, don't use "can".

 ✅ Save your changes.